 When two objects are placed closer relative to the distance between other elements, the human brain assumes them to be related.
 And then it cognitively works to find and make sense of that relation.
 Hence you can use the concept of proximity, to subconsciously alert the viewer about relations between two objects on your PowerPoint slide.
 It serves as a guide to your viewers to the different parts of your message.

 In the above PowerPoint template, the orange grid separates similar content in different sections of the grid.
-Through alignment, spacing and color, the design tells a story.
-The story is that while the individually related content are grouped in different sections (hence spaced and aligned such), they are still overall related to the main message of the slide.
-Further the left portion can be used as a summary, listing the most important point of the slide.
+Through alignment, spacing, and color, the design tells a story.
+The story is that while the individually related content is grouped in different sections (hence spaced and aligned such), they are still overall related to the main message of the slide.
+Further, the left portion can be used as a summary, listing the most important point of the slide.
 The way this section is outlined visually gives the cue to the audience that it contains highlights of the grouped content on the right side of the template.

 Look at the example below.
 There are three different fonts, with different font weights.